 Herzing College has a partnership with Whirlpool Canada, who supplies our students with the latest machines to practice on.
 They have also provided our instructors with official Whirlpool University training tools and materials.

 Our students graduate with experience troubleshooting and repairing the newest “smart” appliances.
 They're fully prepared for work, their very first day on-the-job.

 Recent graduate, Isaac Thomas, says getting to take apart and work on appliances was his favourite part of the program:

 “For me, the best part of the Appliance Service Technician program was getting to trouble-shoot all the different types of appliances.
 I really enjoyed dissecting the units, and learning how all the major appliances we use every day actually work.”

-Whirlpool hires grads straight out of our training program
+Whirlpool is hiring graduates straight out of training

 The industry is so short-staffed right now, Whirlpool is hiring talented graduates straight out of our appliance service technician program.